 GET ENOUGH SLEEP

 No matter how nutritious your diet is and how much exercise you get, your health will suffer if you don't get enough restorative sleep.
 Levels of some hormones may rise and fall throughout the day in response to issues such as the quality of sleep.
-To maintain optimal hormonal balance, aim for at least seven hours of high-quality sleep per night.
+To maintain optimal hormonal balance naturally, aim for at least seven hours of high-quality sleep per night.

 AVOID TOO MUCH LIGHT AT NIGHT